 Cheers!
 Here's to delicious food that's truly healthy!

-For about 6 months in 2014 I was on a salsa mission.
-I made a different salsa every week.
-I tweaked it a little bit each time to find just the right ingredients for a nutrient-packed, super tasty salsa.
-I make this salsa any time we go to a pitch-in or gathering.
+For about 6 months in 2014 I was on a pico/salsa mission.
+I made a different one every week.
+I tweaked it a little bit each time to find just the right ingredients for a nutrient-packed, super tasty pico.
+I make this any time we go to a pitch-in or gathering.
 It is always the biggest crowd pleaser!
 I'm always getting compliments and requests for the recipe.
-There's usually not a drop left and I make a HUGE bowl of salsa.
-This recipe can be chopped or blended.
-Chopped makes a great pico de gallo.
-Blended makes a great salsa.
+There's usually not a drop left and I make a HUGE bowl of pico de gallo.
+This recipe can be chopped or blended to make a salsa.
 So here you have it...

-Kelly's Favorite Salsa (made with organic ingredients to keep it real)
+Kelly's Favorite Pico (made with organic ingredients to keep it real)

 6 -7 Roma tomatoes